darktjm/gamesup/README.md

        aoc2 diablo eadorg ehtb expconq fs2 ja2 nwn oriente morrowind u4 exult
        exult openxcom openxcom

-And no, I will not be adding my methods of Amiga game installation and execution at this time.

 ds4
 ===
 I use a DualShock 4 controller now.
 I used to use various cheap